 Decision Time disclosure duties may, however, entail procedural complexities involved with identifying exact date for the relevant decision in the course of decision-taking processes within market participants' organisational structures, particularly within corporate groupings (the issue accentuated equally by the above EURELECTRIC Response).

-Version of 30 September 2015 of the Annex VII to the REMIT MoP on transaction data, fundamental data and inside information reporting evidences that ACER at present did not include the field relating to the "Decision Time" in the REMIT inside information schema.
+However, as was the case with the carbon allowances' prices, Annex VII to the REMIT MoP on transaction data, fundamental data and inside information reporting has not included so far the field relating to the "Decision Time" in the REMIT inside information schema.

 Annex VII to the MoP on data reporting

-The aforementioned ACER's consultations effected in the ACER's adoption of the Annex VII to the REMIT Manual of Procedures on transaction data, fundamental data and inside information reporting (MoP on data reporting), version of 30 September 2015.
+The aforementioned consultations effected in the adoption by the ACER on 30 September 2015 of the Annex VII to the REMIT Manual of Procedures on transaction data, fundamental data and inside information reporting (MoP on data reporting).

-I. "Unavailabilities of electricity facilities" - This schema should be used when market participants publish UMMs reporting planned or unplanned electricity unavailabilities of any size that are likely to significantly affect wholesale energy prices.
+I. the schema "Unavailabilities of electricity facilities" should be used when market participants publish UMMs reporting planned or unplanned electricity unavailabilities of any size that are likely to significantly affect wholesale energy prices;

-II.
-"Unavailabilities of gas facilities" - This schema should be used when market participants publish UMMs reporting planned or unplanned gas unavailabilities of any size that are likely to significantly affect wholesale energy prices.
+II. the schema "Unavailabilities of gas facilities" should be used when market participants publish UMMs reporting planned or unplanned gas unavailabilities of any size that are likely to significantly affect wholesale energy prices;

-III.
-"Other market information" - This schema should be used when market participants publish UMMs that do not fall under type I. or II.
+III. the schema "Other market information" should be used when market participants publish UMMs that do not fall under type I. or II.
 Typically these are events that are likely to significantly affect wholesale energy prices but are less structured and less frequent by nature than unavailabilities of facilities (for example: reporting corporate or market developments, commissioning a new power plant etc.).

-For the detailed description of specific fields as mandated by Annex VII to the MoP see the attachment below.
+For the detailed description of specific fields as mandated by Annex VII to the MoP see the attachment to this article.

 The updated 3rd edition of ACER's REMIT Guidance states that market participants should ensure inside information is published as soon as possible, but at the latest within one hour if not otherwise specified in applicable rules and regulations.